Mid-major: Football

 Only one mid-major team has won a national championship: the BYU Cougars, then in the Western Athletic Conference, won the 1984 championship on the strength of their perfect record and win in the 1984 Holiday Bowl.
 BYU largely won the championship by default, since no other team had held an undefeated record, and there were still lingering doubts about the team deserving the honor because it was in a lesser conference.
 Since the establishment of the Bowl Alliance (and its successors the Bowl Championship Series and College Football Playoff), no mid-major team had ever been selected for the championship game or tournament until the 2021 Cincinnati Bearcats, then of the American, were selected after an unbeaten regular season, becoming the only mid-major team to play in the CFP during its four-team era.
 The Bearcats were defeated in the opening (semifinal) round 27–6 by the Alabama Crimson Tide.
-In the first season of the 12-team CFP in 2024, Mountain West Conference member Boise State received a first-round bye as one of the four highest-ranked conference champions in the final CFP rankings.
+In the first season of the 12-team CFP in 2024, then-Mountain West Conference member Boise State received a first-round bye as one of the four highest-ranked conference champions in the final CFP rankings.

-Currently, the Group of Five football conferences are the American Conference (known as the American Athletic Conference before the 2025 season), Conference USA, the Mid-American Conference, the Mountain West Conference, and the Sun Belt Conference.
-After the 2024 collapse of the Pac-12 Conference, that league has often been included with the other non-power conferences in a notional "Group of Six".
-Several conferences that no longer sponsor football were considered mid-majors; two that existed in the BCS era were the Big West Conference and the Western Athletic Conference (which resumed football competition in the Football Championship Subdivision in 2021 and is a partner in the FCS football-only United Athletic Conference through the 2025 season, after which the WAC will rebrand as the UAC).
+Currently, the Group of Six football conferences are the American Conference (known as the American Athletic Conference before the 2025 season), Conference USA, the Mid-American Conference, the Mountain West Conference, the Pac-12 Conference, and the Sun Belt Conference.
+Since the 2024 collapse of the Pac-12, that league has generally been included with the other non-power conferences in a notional "Group of Six".
+Several conferences that no longer sponsor football were considered mid-majors; two that existed in the BCS era were the Big West Conference and the Western Athletic Conference (which resumed football competition in the Football Championship Subdivision in 2021 and was a partner in the FCS football-only United Athletic Conference through the 2025 season, with the WAC set to rebrand as the UAC in 2026).